How to select a cloud-based ERP for a small business

 ERP requirements for small businesses

 The abundance of choice can make ERP selection mind-boggling.
 For small businesses with limited resources, the majority of research and decision-making rests on a small number of shoulders.
 Defining what exactly you need your ERP to do is the first step.
-Every business is unique in its challenges so you’ll need to align your strategic goals with your ERP requirements:
+Every business is unique in its challenges so you’ll need to align your strategic goals with your cloud-based ERP requirements:

 - Map the processes you need to streamline and prioritize features accordingly